MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/WhatsNew/3_BuildMayAnalyticsNews2025.md

 ## **Digital Twin Builder in Microsoft Fabric Now in Preview**

 > Microsoft Fabric introduces a **Digital Twin Builder**, enabling **graph-based modeling** for **predictive analytics**.
 > `With the new Digital Twin Builder in Microsoft Fabric, we’re simplifying how organizations model and simulate real-world systems.
 Using a no-code or low-code interface, even non-technical users can create digital twins by connecting live data from physical assets and processes.
-You can visualize and analize digital twin data with Power Bi and Coipit in MS Fabric`.
+You can visualize and analize digital twin data with Power Bi and Copilot in MS Fabric`.
 These models can then power deep analytics, support what-if scenarios, and enable AI-driven automation, unlocking new levels of operational insight and efficiency.`

 > [!IMPORTANT]
 > **Fabric’s Digital Twin API** now supports **real-time IoT telemetry ingestion**, improving **asset monitoring**.